Update 12th March 2021

-We are taking new bookings.
+We are taking new bookings from April 2021 onwards.
 Group sizes will be limited and in line with Government and Scottish Canoe Association guidance.
 Groups will meet up outside where possible.
 This may change in the future as the guidelines change.

 If any scheduled sea kayaking experience cannot go ahead due to Scottish Government COVID-19 restrictions and Scottish Canoe Association guidance, our terms and conditions apply (clause 4c).
 This means you will be given the option to postpone your booking with us, or receive a 100% refund.

-We strongly advise you to take out appropriate accident and cancellation insurance at the time of your booking.
+We always advise you to take out appropriate accident and cancellation insurance at the time of your booking.

 Any sea kayaking gift vouchers purchased prior to or during the COVID-19 restrictions, shall be valid for an additional year.